theintern/intern/docs/configuration.md

 extended.

-If the `extends` property is set in a child config, it must be the name of a different child config within the same config file, or an array of such names.
+If the `extends` property is set in a child config, it must be the name of a existing child config, or an array of such names.
 When a child config extends multiple other child configs, properties from the right-most config being extended will override properties from configs to the left.

 ```json5
 {